jghidalgo/lambda-performance-mcp-nodejs/README.md

 }
 ```

-## Configuration with Kiro
+## Configuration with MCP Clients

-To use this MCP server with Kiro, add it to your MCP configuration:
+To use this MCP server with MCP clients, add it to your MCP configuration:

-### Workspace Configuration (`.kiro/settings/mcp.json`)
+### Workspace Configuration (`.mcp/settings/mcp.json`)
 ```json
 {
   "mcpServers": {